How To Get Preapproved For A Mortgage

 Why is getting preapproved for a home loan important?

-Presenting a home seller with a mortgage preapproval letter shows your lender has assessed your finances and determined you can afford to purchase a home.
-A preapproval letter can help your offer stand out and provide the seller with more peace of mind knowing they’re selling to a buyer whose finances have been verified.
+Presenting a home seller with a mortgage preapproval letter shows them that your lender has assessed your finances and determined you can afford to purchase their home.
+A preapproval letter can help your offer stand out and provide the seller with more peace of mind knowing they’re selling to a buyer whose finances have been verified and is less likely to have their financing fall through at the last minute.

 Does it hurt your credit score to get preapproved for a mortgage?

-If your lender perform a hard inquiry to access your credit report through one of the three main credit bureaus – Equifax™, TransUnion® or Experian® – your credit score may temporarily lower by a few points.
+If your lender performs a hard inquiry to access your credit report through one of the three main credit bureaus – Equifax®, TransUnion® or Experian™ – your credit score may temporarily drop by a few points.
 Rest assured, though, that this reduction won’t cause significant or long-term damage to your credit.

 Can you buy a house for less than your preapproval?